Extensible Stylesheets

 xmllint --pretty 1 rss.xml

-stylesheets offline and works only on stylesheets up to version 1.1
+stylesheets offline and works only on stylesheets up to version 1.1.
+If using

 that most browsers support.